top of page

 • Parking availability for trucks and employees

-A warehouse in Branson might offer unique layouts suited for seasonal businesses, while a facility in Salem could provide more industrial-style open space for manufacturing storage.
+A warehouse in Branson might offer unique layouts suited for seasonal businesses.
+In contrast, a facility in Salem could provide more industrial-style open space for manufacturing storage.

 3. What Are the Building’s Condition and Maintenance History?

 Older warehouses may come with hidden repair costs.
-Inspect the building thoroughly or hire a professional inspector to check:
+Inspect the building thoroughly or hire a professional inspector, such as a Certified Master Inspector, to check:

 • Roof condition and potential leaks